AI Policy

 Writford provides AI-powered legal research and document drafting assistance for UK solicitors (England & Wales).
 The service is designed to accelerate legal research and produce draft documents.
 It does not replace professional legal judgment, provide legal advice, or make legal decisions.

-2. AI Models Used
+2. AI Infrastructure

 3. Data Handling Principles

-[NAME]or[UK_NATIONAL_INSURANCE_NUMBER].
-If PII is detected, a notice is shown in the chat.
-This is a defence-in-depth measure; you should still apply data-minimisation and avoid including unnecessary client identifiers in queries. - Matter data is not sent to AI: Matter management data — including matter names, references, client and party names, descriptions, time entries, key dates, conflict records and collaboration details — is stored in our database and is not transmitted to any AI model.
+- Matter data is not sent to AI: Matter management data (matter names, references, client and party names, descriptions, time entries, key dates, conflict records and collaboration details) is stored in our database and is not transmitted to any AI model.
 Only chat conversations are sent to the AI for processing.

 4. Accuracy and Limitations